hugo-jaumotte/Parallel-architectures-CPU-GPU-cuda-/README.md

 | 1500×1500 | 8 416 846 | 1 261 800 | 1 046 745 | 1 018 748 | 27 254 |
 | 2000×2000 | 25 201 809 | 3 931 811 | 2 799 776 | 3 075 235 | 56 058 |

-**CUDA with 128 blocks × 128 threads achieves a 99.78% reduction in execution time compared to the sequential version for a 2000×2000 matrix.**
+**CUDA with 128 blocks × 128 threads achieves a 450× speedup over the sequential implementation for a 2000×2000 matrix (99.78% reduction in execution time)**

 ---